vitalicher97/psychologist_app/README.md

 The Psychologist App is designed for psychologists to connect with their customers.
 This is backend part.
 Frontend part is in psychologist_app_web repository.

-Before start, run scripts to create necessary database tables and fill them with initial data.
+Before start, run scripts "Initial script.sql" and "Seed data psychologist.sql" to create necessary database tables and fill them with initial data.
-Scripts for creating tables and seeding data are in separate files.

 Add .env file to the root of the project.
 In .env specify following variables: